Gentium Immigration Corp.

 There are three different streams to spousal sponsorship, married couples, common-law partners, and conjugal partners.

-Married Canadian citizens or permanent residents can sponsor their spouse as long as they are legally married and that both spouses are at least 18 years old.
+Married Copules of Canadian citizens or permanent residents can sponsor their spouse as long as they are legally married and that both spouses are at least 18 years old.

 Common-law partnerships are eligible for spousal sponsorship if they have been living together for at least 12 consecutive months, with time apart being short and temporary.
 You will need to provide proof of your relationship and that you live together such as a joint lease.